 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

 Action Step Provide rewards and incentives for students who are working to improve their

 achievement.

 Funding Sources Title I, Part A

-Title I, Part A SIG
+3 itle I, Part A SIG

 Title I, Part C

 Title I, Part D

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Immigrant

 Systems Coherent Instruction

 Supportive Learning Environment

-Success Criteria for Student qualification will continue to increase.
+Method for Monitoring Student qualification will continue to increase.

 Implementation

-Success Criteria for Impact on Increased Achievement and reward participation.
+Method for Monitoring Increased Achievement and reward participation.

-Student Achievement
+Effectiveness

 Position/Role Responsible Leadership Team

 Timeline for Implementation Quarterly